SkullCutter02/new-linghandmade/client/public/privacy_policy.md

 **DATA RETENTION**

-When you place an order through the Site, we will maintain your Order Information for our records.
+When you place an order through the Site, we will maintain your OrderHistory Information for our records.

 **CHANGES**